Miltonly/Streets/Conway Court

 Schools and catchment

-Public elementary catchment draws to E.W.
-Foster Public School and W.I.
-Dick Middle School, both within walking distance of Conway Court; Tiger Jeet Singh Public School is a five-minute drive for those seeking an alternative.
-Catholic elementary students attend Our Lady of Fatima or Guardian Angels, each about five minutes by car.
-Secondary students route to Milton District High School for the public board or Bishop P.F.
-Reding Catholic Secondary School for the Catholic board, both a five-minute drive.
+Public elementary students on Conway Court walk to E.W.
+Foster Public School, which sits directly on the street; W.I.
+Dick Middle School is also within walking distance.
+Catholic elementary students draw to Our Lady of Fatima Catholic Elementary, a five-minute drive.
+Secondary catchment falls to Milton District High School for the public board and Bishop P.F.
+Reding Catholic Secondary School for the Catholic board, both roughly five minutes by car.

 Who this street suits